tiraUnderCode/ChatGPT_Telegram_Bot/README.md

 A simple A.I chat bot on Telegram using OpenAI API (model gpt-3.5-turbo)

-To start this bot:
+Introduction to use this bot:

-1. Create .env file and put your tokens to OPENAI_API_KEY and TELEGRAM_BOT_KEY
+1. Create .env file and put your tokens for OPENAI_API_KEY and TELEGRAM_BOT_KEY

 2. Install all packages that need (python-telegram-bot, openai, dotenv)

-3. Fix the time you want the bot to restart like you want in script.py
+3. To run the bot in the background: **python3 bot.py &**

-4. To run the bot in the background: **python3 script.py &**
+NOTE: The bot remembers maximum last 5 questions and 5 answers then reset data about history conversation.